Image made by Dr Naomi Thorne Exploring the inner life of the cell

 A fetus' guide to lifelong health

-Why is keeping healthy so tough for some of us, but seems easy for others?
-And why is it that the so-called 'non-communicable' diseases like cardiovascular disease and diabetes still account for about 75% of deaths around the world, despite all the efforts of doctors and health care systems?
-Are we missing something?
+Why is keeping healthy so tough for some people, but easy for others?
+And why is it that the so-called 'non-communicable' diseases like cardiovascular disease and diabetes still ac ...Read More

 Highfield Campus